Group of Apple adversaries aims to curb alleged bullying

 Representatives from Tile say they have urged Apple to allow the company to use the phone’s Ultra Wideband capability, but Apple has so far refused.

 Another accusation that the coalition levels at Apple is that it copies its competitors.
 Blix, another member of the coalition that makes email service BlueMail, sued Apple in federal court for patent infringement.
-Blix says that shortly after Apple launched a product called “Sign in with Apple” last year, a product Blix claims uses its technology, Apple removed Blix’s software from the Mac App Store.
+Blix says shortly after Apple launched a product called “Sign in with Apple” last year, a product Blix claims uses its technology, Apple removed Blix’s software from the Mac App Store.
 Apple denies the accusation.

 Tim Dawson, founder of aviation software company Skydemon, which also joined the coalition, criticized Apple’s rules prohibiting developers from informing customers about other ways to pay for digital goods.
 “When a platform imposes its own payment system on services like ours, and actively prevents us from informing potential customers that they can transact with us directly, nobody wins except the platform,” he wrote in the news release.